SPARCED/LinResSims/README.md

 ### Additional Simulation Flags

-Simulation code accepts the following (optional) command line arguments:
+To override the configuration file without writing over existing simulation settings, use the following (optional) command line arguments:

 * `--sim_name`: An arbitrary string defined by the user to create a directory under sparced/output where simulation outputs will be saved.
 * `--cellpop`: An integer specifying the number of starting cells for simulation